Thayer J. Hill Middle School

 Thayer J. Hill Middle School is a middle school located on Brookdale Road in Naperville, Illinois, a western Suburb of Chicago, Illinois in DuPage County.
+The original address was 1325 Brookdale Road, but was renumbered to 1836 sometime in the late 1980's.
 Hill Middle School is one of the seven middle schools that Indian Prairie School District 204 manages.
 May Watts Elementary School, Cowlishaw Elementary School, and Brookdale Elementary School feed into Hill.
 Hill Middle School, along with Still and Granger Middle Schools, feed into Metea Valley High School, one of the three high schools District #204 manages.

 About

 Serving Indian Prairie School District 204, and opened for the 1981 academic year for 6th, 7th and 8th grade classes, Hill Middle School can hold 915 students.

 The school's colors are red and blue, and the school's mascot is the 'Trailblazer'.
 The namesake of the school, Thayer J. Hill, was a prominent educator in the Naperville, Illinois area.
 He was instrumental in the formation of Indian Prairie Community Unit School District 204 and served as the first superintendent.
 His career encompassed thirty-five years as a teacher and administrator.